 [We’re] exploring the feasibility of doing an online orientation for employees.
 We've launched a pilot for it with a very small program here at Temple and it seems to be going well so far.
 We hope to develop our own online content really soon.
 We have such a variety in roles and people who are working only overnight shifts and aren't able to come in for our live trainings.
 So the ability to offer them skill development online through Bridge would be a boon.
 We are in the process of integrating our LinkedIn Learning account to Bridge so hopefully soon, that content will also be available in through the Bridge library,” adds Michael.

 “The Bridge authoring tool gives us flexibility and agility.
 We don't have to go someplace else in order to get those online programs up and running.
 The development time it took us to get our current compliance programs designed and uploaded was shortened significantly.
 We have several colleagues around the university who want to start building online trainings and maybe they don't have the expertise in Storyline or Captivate, like Eric and I do, but with Bridge’s authoring tool I was able to train a group on how to use it last week and they got it within 20 minutes.
 And now, they're building out compliance training for their own office,” exclaims Michael about the usability of the Bridge authoring tool.

 Impact & Feedback: Tracking Success

-As Temple University continues their journey in creating a more engaging experience for their employees, Eric and Michael anticipate leveraging Bridge in numerous ways:
+As Temple University continues their journey in creating a more engaging and proactive learning experience for their employees, Eric and Michael anticipate leveraging Bridge in numerous ways: